ATMS 360 Homework and Course Deliverables (return to main page)

 7. How does a simple rain gauge work?

-8. How does a tipping bucket rain gauge measure rain?
+8. How does a tipping bucket rain gauge measure rain? (picture from here).

 9. How does a disdrometer work?

-Weather Radar.
+National Weather Service Radar.

 Weather radar presentation as powerpoint and as a pdf document for understanding radar and dbZ.